unyt-org/newsletter-archive/2024/May/en.md

 Dear readers,

-the past month brought improvements to our project documentations, minor changes to DATEX and ongoing efforts in our communication strategy.
+the past month brought improvements to our project documentations, minor changes to DATEX and UIX and ongoing efforts in our communication strategy.

 # Association